 PROGRAM

-Competitors can expect to be called to the marshalling area 15 minutes prior to the starting time for their event.
+Competitors can expect to be called to the marshalling area 15 minutes prior to the advertised starting time for their event.

-Presentations to the first ten placegetters and the distribution of the ‘Region Information Sheet’ for those who qualify (the first 12 from each race) for the Region Cross Country Championships will follow as soon as the results for each race are finalised.
+Presentations to the first ten placegetters and the distribution of the ‘Region Information Sheet’ for those who qualify for the Region Cross Country Championships will follow as soon as possible after the results for each race are finalised.

 10:15 GEELONG NORTH Boys 9/10 Years Old event and the combined Divisions Boys Multiclass (students with a disability) event (2 kilometres)